Know what you're buying before you sign.

 Key triggers for security audits include: before acquiring a company (technical due diligence), before signing a vendor contract, after a security incident or breach, before a major product launch or funding round, when onboarding a new CTO or security lead, annually as part of compliance (SOC 2, ISO 27001), and when integrating third-party code or open source libraries.
 Phoenix Shield makes continuous security assessment feasible—run it monthly or on every major release to catch issues early.

-How much does Phoenix Shield cost?
+How much does a security code review cost?

-See your codebase through Phoenix Shield
+Learn More About Our CompanySee your codebase through Phoenix Shield

 Book a conversation and we'll scan your repo live.
 No commitment, no sales pitch — just a clear picture of your security posture.